Compromise & REspect

 "We have to be flexible if we're going to make any progress."

-In this current term from 2018-2020, I’m proud to serve on the House Labor, Health & Social Services, and House Revenue committees.
+For the 65th and 66th legislative sessions (2019 & 2020), I'm proud to serve on the House Labor, Health & Social Services, and House Revenue committees.

 A true democracy needs differing perspectives, opinions, and solutions.
 Legislatures of the past have prized listening, communication, respect, and compromise in the name of progress.
 But when political parties put ideological purity above all else, we all suffer for it because less and less actually gets accomplished.